 This church wedding flower design begins with leather leaf fern.
 This is a common staple in almost every flower shop because it's inexpensive and fills out designs beautifully.
-A common grower's bunch usually contains between 20 - 25 stems.
-Watch the small print on some wholesale flower sites - while they're claiming "free shipping" they may be requiring high minimum purchases while shorting you out of a true grower's bunch.
+A common grower's bunch usually contains between 18 - 23 stems.

 You'll see why I put this on a elevations (in this case, a large can of green beans!
 LOL).
 I want my side greenery arching downward like a natural plant grows.
 It looks better in the design and helps conceal the mechanics of the flower design when you are finished.